 People who use a computer keyboard or other equipment that requires extensive typing are susceptible to carpal tunnel syndrome and it is the most common cause of hand numbness, pain, tingling and stiffness in sufferers.
 The median nerve controls sensation and movement in your thumb, index finger, long finger, palm, and half of your ring finger.
-Damaging this nerve is a common cause of carpal tunnel symptoms.
+Damaging this nerve is a common cause for carpal tunnel symptoms.

 Chronic diseases, such as diabetes, rheumatoid arthritis, and hypothyroidism, may be the result of carpal tunnel syndrome.
 However, researchers believe that genetics also play a role in those with family histories or premature-age patients who develop the symptoms.
 There are other factors that can contribute to carpal tunnel syndrome, such as wrist trauma, wrist fractures, thumb injuries, pregnancy or athletic activities.

-Reducing Carpal Tunnel Syndrome
+Relieving Carpal Tunnel Syndrome

 In extreme cases, carpal tunnel syndrome may lead to the need for surgery, but there are many non-surgical steps that can be taken to reduces symptoms caused by CTS:

 - If you sit at a computer for long hours every day, you should take breaks from repetitive tasks to reduce carpal tunnel syndrome symptoms.
 During the breaks, stretch out your hands and fingers, move around in circles with your wrist flexed or extended, flex your joints to increase circulation and improve muscle flexibility.